 Plenary Speakers

-All 2026 IVEC plenary talks take place at 8 am in San Carlos 3-4.
+All 2026 IVEC plenary talks take place in San Carlos 3-4.
 Don’t miss them!

-“Space Applications and the Role of Vacuum Electronics in Electric Propulsion”
+“Space Applications of Vacuum Electronics in Electric Propulsion”

 Dan M. Goebel, Jet Propulsion Laboratory